How to Find the Cause of a Noisy Boiler

 In most cases, a noisy boiler has a fault which must be repaired.
 Ignore this noise and it could lead to bigger, more expensive problems down the line.

-Whatever noise you’re hearing, you’ll find the possible cause with our comprehensive guide to boiler noises.
+Whatever boiler noise it is that you’re hearing, you’ll find the possible cause with our guide to boiler noises.

-There are a number of reasons why your boiler might have started making some odd noises and the cause can often be found by the type of noise being made.
-Find the noise that you’re hearing in the table below to identify the potential cause and get one step closer to a quieter boiler.
+There are a number of reasons boiler noises, and the cause can often be found by the type of noise being made.
+Take a look at common boiler noises in the table below to identify as it may help you to work what the problem is and will be one step closer to a quieter boiler.

 |Type of Noise||Possible Cause||Require an Engineer?|